tari-project/tari/RFC/src/RFC-0171_MessageSerialisation.md

 Deciding between these protocols is largely a matter of preference, since there isn't that much to choose between them.
 Given that ZMQ is used in other places in the Tari network; MessagePack looks to be a good fit while offering a compact data structure and highly performant de/serialisation.
-In Rust in particular, there's first-class support for Message Pack in serde.
+In Rust in particular, there's first-class support for MessagePack in serde.

 For human-readable formats, it makes little sense to deviate from JSON.
 For copy-paste semantics, the extra compression that Base64 offers over raw hex or Base58 makes it attractive.